ryouchinsa/Rectlabel-support/README.md

 - Draw keypoints with a skeleton
 - Label pixels with brush and superpixel tools
 - Automatically label images using Core ML models
-- Customize the label dialog to combine with attributes
 - Settings for objects, attributes, hotkeys, and labeling fast
 - Read and write in the PASCAL VOC XML format
 - Export to YOLO, Create ML, COCO JSON, and CSV formats